fabiocantone/frequests/README.md

     check (bool, optional): Check if an element is draggable before running.
 Defaults to False.

 Throws:
-    hrequests.exceptions.BrowserTimeoutException: If timeout is reached
+    frequests.exceptions.BrowserTimeoutException: If timeout is reached
 ```

 </details>